 Chicken in general (including whole chicken, chicken wings, and chicken thighs) is well done if the food thermometer shows an internal temperature of 165 °F. You can check by inserting the food thermometer into the thickest part of the meat.

 This internal temperature implies the meat is cooked thoroughly and is safe to eat.
 To achieve such a temperature, you should bake chicken wings at 400°F.

 Choosing the right temperature is crucial in ensuring your dish’s crispiness.
-Especially with chicken wings, the crispiness is what makes it irresistible.
+For example, baking chicken thighs at 350°F for the right duration is the key to a perfectly juicy and crispy meal.
+As for chicken wings, the crispiness is what makes them irresistible.

 Baking chicken wings at 400°F is ideal for helping you achieve the perfect amount of crispiness on the wings, as well as to guarantee the juiciness inside the chicken wings.